 - Preheat the oven to 375C (190F).
 Line a baking sheet with foil or parchment paper.

-- Prepare the sauce in a small saucepan: Remove the zest from the orange using a microplane or grater, then add the juice of the whole orange to the pan.
+- Prepare the sauce in a small saucepan: Remove the zest from one orange using a microplane or grater, then add the juice of both oranges to the pan.
 Grate about 1 tbsp of ginger into the juice using the microplane.
-Add the apple cider vinegar, honey, coconut aminos, minced serrano pepper (remove the seeds and inner pith for a milder flavor) and sea salt.
+Add the apple cider vinegar, honey, coconut aminos, minced serrano pepper (remove the seeds and inner pith for a milder flavor) and salt.

-- Simmer the sauce on low heat until it reduces and thickens.
+- Simmer the glaze on medium-low heat until it reduces and thickens, coating the back of a spoon.
+This may take several minutes.

 - Meanwhile, add the coconut oil to a large skillet over medium-high heat.
 Pat the chicken wings dry with a paper towel and fry on each side to crisp / brown the skin a bit.
 Remove and drain on some clean paper towels.